-- 1. Wake up with plenty of time.
-Being rushed causes unnecessary stress. - 2.
-Eat breakfast! - You can't race well on an empty stomach & you have at least 2 hours for your food to digest. - Suggestions: whole grain cereal, bagel, peanut butter, fruit (especially bananas) - Avoid Milk and OJ.
-It can really upset your stomach. - Drink both water and sports drinks! - 3.
-What to wear - Uniform with sweats (or pants & an XC t-shirt) over it. - Training shoes (don't forget to pack your spikes) - 4.
+1. Wake up with plenty of time.
+Being rushed causes unnecessary stress.

+2. Eat breakfast!

+- You can't race well on an empty stomach & you have at least 2 hours for your food to digest. - Suggestions: whole grain cereal, bagel, peanut butter, fruit (especially bananas) - Avoid Milk and OJ.
+It can really upset your stomach. - Drink both water and sports drinks!

+3. What to wear

+- Uniform with sweats (or pants & an XC t-shirt) over it. - Training shoes (don't forget to pack your spikes) - 4.
 Be on time!
-The bus leaves promptly from the Harrison busport. - 5.
-Arriving at the meet - Help the team carry stuff from the bus & set up the campsite. - Learn the course - Warm-up & stretch with the team (wear sweats & training shoes during warm-up). - Get to the bathroom with plenty of time to spare. - Get your racing numbers/chips from the coaches. - Stay out of the sun. - 6.
-The Pre-race Warm up
+The bus leaves promptly from the Harrison busport.

+5. Arriving at the meet

+- Help the team carry stuff from the bus & set up the campsite. - Learn the course - Warm-up & stretch with the team (wear sweats & training shoes during warm-up). - Get to the bathroom with plenty of time to spare. - Get your racing numbers/chips from the coaches. - Stay out of the sun.

+6. The Pre-race Warm up

-- You should start your warm-up 45 minutes before your race. - A minimum of 10 minutes warm-up and you should run the last /2 mile of the course if possible. - Go to the bathroom - Do your dynamic stretches (Rowbury) - Talk to your coaches about any questions you have - 7.
-Race time (15 minutes until start) - Put on your racing shoes (SPIKE UP) and double knot them. - Make sure your racing chip is securely fastened to your shoe(s). - Be at or near the start 10 minutes before your race. - Make sure you are properly warmed up. - Do some long strides to get your heart rate and breathing prepared. - Do drills and last minute stretches. - Make sure you have broken a sweat. - Do your best & have fun! - 8.
-Race Strategy - Get out cleanly, fast but under control.
+- You should start your warm-up 45 minutes before your race. - A minimum of 12-15 minutes warm-up and you should run the last 1⁄2 mile of the course if possible. - 1.
+During your warm up run do 3 x 1:00 at race pace after 7 minutes. - Go to the bathroom - Do your dynamic stretches (Rowbury) - Talk to your coaches about any questions you have

+7. Race time (15 minutes until start)

+- Put on your racing shoes (SPIKE UP) and double knot them. - Make sure your racing chip is securely fastened to your shoe(s). - Be at or near the start 10 minutes before your race. - Make sure you are properly warmed up. - Do 2 long strides to get your heart rate and breathing prepared. - Do drills and last minute stretches. - Make sure you have broken a sweat. - Do your best & have fun!

+Race Strategy

+- Get out cleanly, fast but under control.
 Make sure you are in the race. - When passing someone...do so with authority. - If someone is passing you...make them work hard.
 You may not impede them but you can hold your spot and make them earn the pass.
 (But don't get passed!!!) - High knees and arm pumps up hills (Hips to heart!!!) - Down hills...lean forward, butt kicks, on your toes...not heels. - Around curves are easy times to pass people.
 Look to sling shot around them or cut inside if it is open. - When it starts to hurt...push harder...everyone else is hurting also. - Be aware of the race...don't get boxed in, pay attention to the people around you.
 Look for the next person you can pass. - Don't fall asleep in the race.
 Stay focused and mentally tough.
-Get tough. - Close gaps...it is easier to stay with someone than to try and catch up!! - With about 800 meters to go...think about your kick and who you plan to pass.
-Make sure you are aware of who is trying to pass you. - Run through the finish line....don't stop at the finish - 9.
-After your race - Put your team t-shirt on. - Cool down with your teammates (with training shoes on, not spikes) - Cheer on other teammates during their races & rehydrate - Check out with coaches, if you are leaving with your parents - Varsity Athletes complete your post-race assessment.
+Get tough. - Play the positive game in the 2nd half of a race (keep score...pass more than pass you) - Take a risk - Close gaps...it is easier to stay with someone than to try and catch up!! - With about 800 meters to go...think about your kick and who you plan to pass.
+Make sure you are aware of who is trying to pass you. - Run through the finish line....don't stop at the finish

+9. After your race

+- Put your team t-shirt on. - Cool down with your teammates (with training shoes on, not spikes) - Cheer on other teammates during their races & rehydrate - Check out with coaches, if you are leaving with your parents - Varsity Athletes complete your post-race assessment.